zjedi/hugo-scroll/README.md

 If you are starting fresh, simply copy over the contents of the `exampleSite`-directory included in this theme to your source directory.
 That should give you a good idea about how things work, and then you can go on from there to make the site your own.

-Please check out the [config.toml](https://github.com/zjedi/hugo-scroll/blob/master/exampleSite/config.toml) included on the [exampleSite](https://github.com/zjedi/hugo-scroll/tree/master/exampleSite) of this theme.
+Please check out the [config.toml](https://github.com/zjedi/hugo-scroll/blob/master/exampleSite/config.toml) included in the [exampleSite](https://github.com/zjedi/hugo-scroll/tree/master/exampleSite) of this theme.

 You can add **a new section to the homepage** by running `hugo new homepage/my-new-content.md` (or craft the file manually)